lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 -----------------------------------------------------

 As for the `LSBQe, <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html>`_ an "English-generic" version of the AToL is made available.
-Unlike the LSBQe however, it is not possible to load a generic version of the AToL without customizing it.
+Unlike the LSBQe, however, it is not possible to load a generic version of the AToL without customizing it.

-This is due to the fact that while the LSBQe may refer to “the other language”, the AToL is dependent on naming each language under investigation at the top of every page (see, for example, `Figure 43 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-atol.html#id2>`_).
+This is due to the fact that while the LSBQe may refer to “the other language”, the AToL is dependent on naming each language under investigation at the top of every page (see `Figure 43 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-atol.html#id2>`_).

 .. figure:: figures/atolfigure24.png
       :width: 600